mantidproject/dockerfiles/macOS/jenkins-node/README.md

     Note: You can activate the environment from anywhere by providing the full path to the `condaenv` directory.

-4. Clone the [`dockerfiles`](https://github.com/mantidproject/dockerfiles) repo and navigate to `macOS/jenkins-node/ansible`.
-5. Install or Update the required collections from Ansible Galaxy by running:
+1. Install or Update the required collections from Ansible Galaxy by running:

     ```sh
     ansible-galaxy install -r requirements.yml --force
     ```

-6. Time to use that secret you made a note of.
+1. Time to use that secret you made a note of.
 Create an `inventory.txt` file with the details of the machines to deploy to (one per line):

     ```ini
     [all]